antonettekelly/Expedia-Database/README.md

 Created an Entity Relationship Diagram and utilized SQL to view the flow of the running system in tracking package delivery.

-Expedia report is provided in Indonesian language.
+Expedia Report is provided in Indonesian language.